 The Law, Youth and Citizenship Program administers several nationally renowned civic education programs, as well as sponsoring many local and regional civic education events.
 LYC also works with New York teachers and school districts to offer no-cost

 We the People: The Citizen & the Constitution

 In December of 2003, the LYC Program of the New York State Bar Association became the New York State Administrator of the We the People Program of the Center for Civic Education.
 The program was recently defunded by Congress, but LYC still maintains

 The primary goal of We the People: The Citizen and the Constitution is to promote civic competence and responsibility among the nation's elementary and secondary students.
 What makes the program so successful is the design of its instructional program,

 The culminating activity is a simulated congressional hearing in which students "testify" before a panel of judges.
 Students demonstrate their knowledge and understanding of constitutional principles and have opportunities to evaluate, take, and defend

-CLICK HERE to see our We the People students demonstrate their knowledge. . .
+CLICK HERE to see our We the People students demonstrate their knowledge.

-CLICK HERE for official site of the 27th Annual WTP Nationals
+CLICK HERE for official site of the 28th Annual WTP Nationals

 Textbook sets and eBooks may be

 The We the People programs are sponsored nationally by the Center for Civic Education and in New York State by the LYC Program.
 The programs are intended to improve knowledge, skills and civic attitudes in our representative democracy.